nypeach/garden_journal/docs/data-structure.md

 ### D. **Physical Location** Field Formatting

-The Assistant must follow the formatting instructions below for the **physical_location** field:

 - Format: `{city}, {state}`
 - `{city}` should not be abbreviated
 - `{state}` should be the US two-letter state abbreviation